 More information: Please email Andrés Vidal-Gadea (firstname.lastname@example.org) with questions.
 The position starts January 2019 (or ASAP).

 always welcome driven undergraduate

 researchers in our lab.
-Students typically volunteer between 10 and 13 hrs per
+Students typically volunteer about 10 hrs per

 week and work in a variety of projects ranging from muscular dystrophy, to